When the Clock Strikes Twelve

 - In FunHouse, Rudy the Living Dummy falls asleep promptly at midnight, allowing the player to shoot a ball in his mouth and begin multiball.

 - In the Big Finish Doctor Who audio drama The Chimes of Midnight, a servant is murdered every time the hour is struck, until the clock strikes midnight and time winds back to ten o'clock and the whole thing starts all over again.

 - In Exalted, demon summoning always requires a set timeline for the ritual — the sorcerer must begin the ritual at sundown and conclude it at midnight.
 The higher the class of demon, the more restricted the times one can summon — a First Circle Demon can be summoned any night, a Second Circle Demon can be summoned on nights of the new moon, and a Third Circle Demon can only be summoned at Calibration (the five-day period at the end of the year when fate checks its books).

 - Dungeon magazine #5 adventure "The Stolen Power".
 The cult of Shami-Amourae the Queen of Succubi, sacrifices victims to her once a month at midnight on the night of the full moon.

-- Ravenloft campaign expansion Masque of the Red Death, adventure "Red Death".
+- Campaign expansion Masque of the Red Death, adventure "Red Death".
 When the Ebony Clock strikes midnight the Red Death disease will strike every living creature in the mansion and kill them.

 - Module DA1 Adventures in Blackmoor.
-Each day at midnight the Comeback Inn magically re-creates all food eaten, cleans up all messes made and repairs all items broken the prior day.
+Each day at midnight the Comeback Inn magically re-creates all food eaten, cleans up all messes made and clothing in wardrobes, and repairs all items broken the prior day.

 - Module FROA1 Ninja Wars.
 Takako Shimizu was infected by an unusual tigbanua biso and becomes a tagamaling buso at midnight each night.